 GeneCards Summary for MRPL30 Gene

 MRPL30 (Mitochondrial Ribosomal Protein L30) is a Protein Coding gene.
-Diseases associated with MRPL30 include Retinitis Pigmentosa 4, Autosomal Dominant Or Recessive.
-Among its related pathways are Mitochondrial translation and Viral mRNA Translation.
+Diseases associated with MRPL30 include Retinitis Pigmentosa 4.
+Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
 An important paralog of this gene is ENSG00000241962.